1 (1-pound) loaf frozen white bread dough, thawed

 4 ounces Gorgonzola or blue cheese, crumbled

 1 tablespoon butter.
-Let rise in warm place until double in size (20 minutes).
+Let rise in warm place 20 minutes or until double in size.

-Meanwhile, melt remaining butter in heavy 10-inch skillet until sizzling; add pear slices.
+Melt remaining butter in heavy 10-inch skillet until sizzling; add pear slices.
 Cook over medium heat 3 minutes, gently turning occasionally.
 Sprinkle with sugar.
-Continue cooking until pears are tender (4 to 6 minutes).
+Continue cooking 4-6 minutes or until pears are tender.

 Heat oven to 400°F.

 Place pears over dough; sprinkle with red pepper and rosemary.
-Bake for 15 to 20 minutes or until crust is deep golden brown.
-Sprinkle with Gorgonzola; continue baking until cheese begins to melt (2 to 3 minutes).
+Bake 15-20 minutes or until crust is deep golden brown.
+Sprinkle with Gorgonzola; continue baking 2-3 minutes or until cheese begins to melt.
 Serve hot or warm.

 Gorgonzola is Italy's version of blue cheese, made with cow's milk.
 The cheese is inoculated with Penicillium mold to create the blue-green veins in a creamy, golden cheese.
 When it is young, Gorgonzola is creamy and smooth, but becomes sharper in flavor and drier in texture as it ages.